When it comes to deciding a color scheme for painting your at-home gym, you may run into some trouble.

 Red

 Red is known to be a motivating color and is commonly associated with strength and resilience.
-It’s no surprise a lot of athletes choose to incorporate this color into their gyms.
+It’s no surprise a lot of athletes choose to incorporate this color into their home gyms.

 Orange

-Orange is a great option because you can focus on the boldness of red or the calming elements of white and yellow.
+Orange is a great option because you can focus on the boldness of red or the calming elements of white and sunny yellow.
 A weight room or yoga space would work wonderfully with a versatile orange.

 Neon Blue

-Feel energized from the moment you walk in your home gym with a neon blue color scheme.
+Feel energized from the moment you walk in your home gym room with a neon blue color.
 You may think it’s crazy, but neon blue is an excellent choice for high energy workouts or pilates alike.
-It’s stimulating and boosts energy.
-Match it with some neon yellow, and you'll feel like your back in the '80s.

 Pink Peach